sudhanvasp/SentimentAnalysis/README.md

 <!-- MARKER: License-->
 ## License
+- Do whatever you want with this repo
 - This created by the team "The Lost Pendrive" (Sudhanva SP, Deepa Umesh, Chinmayi Rajaram)